NikithaKannan2111/ai-chatbot-assistant/README.md

 - Deploy coded version on **Streamlit / Heroku**.

 ---
+## 🔐 Security Note
+This app was scanned using **Base44’s Security Check** before publishing.
+- ✅ No exposed secrets found
+- ✅ No unauthenticated backend functions
+- ✅ Row-Level Security (RLS) properly configured (data access restricted to creator/admin)

+This ensures the chatbot is safe to use and share publicly.

+---

+## 🌐 Live Demo
+Try the chatbot here: [Click to Chat]((https://app--aura-ai-assistant-f92d9e46.base44.app))

+---

 ## 🌟 About Me
 👩‍💻 **Nikitha Kannan** – Aspiring AI Engineer, CSE Student